Wrightstyle is to design, supply and install advanced glazing systems for a flagship hospital in south-east Wales.

 “Hospitals therefore require a very high level of fire protection.
 That allows any fire to be contained at source without risk of it spreading.

 “Wrightstyle has national and international healthcare experience.
-Our complete and guaranteed internal and external systems provide the perfect passive fire protective solution,” he said.
+Our complete and guaranteed internal and external glazing systems provide the perfect passive fire protective solution,” he said.